TGRexGamer/GamerNitro1/README.md

-Probably the best "Nitro plugin" out there.
+Probably the best "GamerNitro plugin" out there.

 GamerNitro is a feature-rich BetterDiscord plugin designed to enhance your Discord experience.
 This plugin offers various functionality such as customizable screensharing quality, emoji bypasses, profile accents, client themes, and more!